-Directory: We may include certain limited information about you in St. Anthony’s directory while you are a patient in the hospital.
-The information may include your name, location in the hospital, your general condition (e.g., fair, stable, etc.) and your religious affiliation.
-This information is so that your friends and family can visit you and know how you are doing.
-This information, except for your religious affiliation, will also be disclosed to people who ask for you by name.
-You have the right to request that your name not be listed in St. Anthony’s directory.
-If you request not to be listed in the directory, we cannot inform visitors of your presence, location or general condition.
+Directory: We may include certain limited information about you in St. Anthony's directory while you are a patient in the hospital.
+The information may include your name, location in the hospital, your general condition (e.g. fair, stable, etc.) and your religious affiliation.

-Family/Friends: St. Anthony will disclose health information about you to a friend or family member who is involved in your medical care.
+Family/Friends: St Anthony will disclose health information about you to a friend or family member who is involved in your medical care with your authorization.
 St. Anthony will also give information to someone who helps you pay for your care.
 In addition, St. Anthony will disclose health information about you to an agency assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
 You have a right to request that your health information not be shared with your family and friends.

 To Avert a Serious Threat to Health or Safety: We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any such disclosure, however, would only be to someone able to help prevent the threat.

 Research: We may disclose information to researchers when an institutional review board has reviewed the research proposal and established protocols to ensure the privacy of your health information and has approved their research.

 Future Communications: We may communicate to you via newsletters, mailings or other means regarding treatment options, health related information, disease-management programs, wellness programs, or other community based initiatives or activities our facility is participating in.